ojalaquellueva/import_GBIF/README.md

-# A simple example download of GBIF and import to PostgreSQL
+# A simple example of downloading from GBIF and importing to PostgreSQL
 Prepared by: Brad Boyle (ojalaquellueva AT gmail)
 Date: 10 Aug.
 2022

-# I. Download
+## I. Download from GBIF

-### 1. Prepare GBIF download
+### 1. Request GBIF download
 * BIEN example: all plant occurrences

 1. Go to https://www.gbif.org/